Mantra: “It’s good enough for now”

-Watch the video below or scroll down to read the blog to find out more
+Watch the video below or scroll down to read more

 Here’s what I shared in the video:

-Back when I created the video I was in the process of creating some introductory training content for my new membership site and I’d got my video kit all set up ready to do that.
+Back when I created the video I was in the process of creating some introductory training content for what was then a new membership site and I’d got my video kit all set up ready to do just that.

-In January 2018 I’d started a new membership community built around a pathway called “The 5 Stages of a Successful Heart-Centred Business” which enables me to take members on a journey from joining the membership through the stages to creating a genuinely successful and sustainable, heart-centred business, without compromising their values or integrity.
+The membership was built around a pathway called “The 5 Stages of a Successful Heart-Centred Business” which enables me to take members on a journey from joining the membership through to creating a genuinely successful and sustainable, heart-centred business.

 The next step of the plan was to create an introductory video training to talk people through these five stages of business, and share the things that I think are important to know and think about when it comes to starting and running a small business.

 So far so good – Except I got stuck.
 Particularly on the first day I just didn’t seem to be getting any real momentum.
-I’d spent a day beforehand planning out what I wanted to say in the videos, but by the end of the day I didn’t feel I’d made much progress, and was feeling incredibly frustrated.
+I’d spent a day beforehand planning out what I wanted to say in the videos, but by the end of the day, I didn’t feel I’d made any progress, and was feeling incredibly frustrated.

-I didn’t see what was happening until I went for a walk the next morning when I realised that the reason I was getting stuck was because I had slipped back into some old perfectionist tendencies and had forgotten a very, very important mantra, which I leaned on very heavily during my first two years in business…
+I didn’t see what was happening until I went for a walk the next morning and realised that the reason I was getting stuck was because I had slipped back into some old perfectionist tendencies and that I had forgotten a very, very important mantra, which I leaned on very heavily during my first two years in business…

 “Good enough is perfect”

-If I hadn’t been able to live by this mantra “Good enough is perfect” during my first two years in business, I don’t think I would ever have run my first workshop.
-I wouldn’t have run my first webinar to sell my first online programme or made my first sales from a live talk.
-I wouldn’t have created and delivered my first online programme, or un my first big live event.
-And I definitely wouldn’t have launched my first mentoring programme.
+If I hadn’t been able to live by this mantra “Good enough is perfect” during those first two years, I don’t think I would ever have run my first workshop, or my first webinar to sell my first online programme or made my first sales from a live talk.
+I wouldn’t have created and delivered my online course, or run my first big live in-person event, and I definitely wouldn’t have launched my first business mentoring programme!

-And I always felt that my training content wasn’t “good enough” and that I needed more time to get it better – yet I kept on launching courses and running live events anyway.
+And I ALWAYS felt that my training content wasn’t “good enough”, that I needed more time to get it better – yet I kept on launching courses and running live events anyway.

-In fact in less than 2 years I did my first live talk to sell from speaking, ran my first webinar, created 3 separate online programmes, ran 4 live events and sold out my first two higher level business mentoring groups.
+In fact in less than 2 years I did my first live talk to sell from speaking, ran my first webinar, created 3 separate online course, ran 4 live events and sold out my first two higher level business mentoring groups.

 “Good enough for now”

-So today I’m continuing with recording this introductory content, but this time without worrying about whether it’s perfect, whether I’m getting the exact message across in the exact way I mean to, or worrying too much about the position or angle of the camera, how it looks or whether there is there an awkward hesitation or a pause or somewhere where I stumble over my words.
+So in this particular instance, I continued with recording my introductory content, but without worrying about whether it was perfect, whether I was getting the exact message across in the exact way I meant to, or worrying too much about the position or angle of the camera, how it would look or whether there would be an awkward hesitation or a pause or somewhere where I stumbled over my words.

-All of those places where I feel naturally inclined to go back and re-record, I’m now saying to myself, “Good enough for now, just keep going, keep recording.
+All of those places where I felt naturally inclined to go back and re-record, I said to myself, “Good enough for now, just keep going, keep recording.
 It’s good enough for now!”

 1. I can always change it later.